Four key components to consider before purchasing coilovers.

 Spring rates are determined by the amount of pressure that it takes to compress the spring 1”.
 If your spring rate is 300 lbs. per spring, that means the springs will compress 1” per 300 lbs. of load.
 If you add another 300 lbs. to the springs, the spring will compress another inch to which the load on the spring is 600 lbs. while the rate of the spring stays its constant 300 lbs. per inch.

 The ideal spring rate is different for each application.
-Whether you’re focused on drifting, drag racing or street driving, what suspension you chose will drastically change your cars performance.
+Drag racing, street driving, or drifting, the suspension you choose will change your car’s performance.
 The selected coilover application changes internal shock valving to match the modified spring rate desired.
 Our Kontrol Pro Coilovers for example, use stiffer springs overall which, in conjunction with our monotube design damper, significantly improves handling.
 If you’re in need of stiffer suspension, we offer a wide range of variations of spring rates built to handle specific uses such as drifting, drag racing, rally, auto-cross and more.

 Spring and Valving Adjustability

-One of the many reasons anyone purchases a set of coilovers has commonly been to lower their car.
+One of the reasons anyone purchases a set of coilovers has commonly been to lower their car.
 The lower center of gravity will help reduce excessive body roll and improve performance.
 Having the adjustability for ride height, spring preload and damping are essential features of a high quality coilover.
-Adjusting your coilovers can help you fine tune how your vehicle handles and give it the perfect ride height for your application.
-The ability to replace the springs with stiffer springs is also an important feature as track cars need much higher spring rates than street cars to gain grip, improve handling and reduce body roll.
-If you swap to a stiffer or softer spring, it is important to match your spring rate with your damping to avoid a bouncy ride which is ultimately detrimental to handling.
-Taking this into consideration, all Ksport coilovers have been designed with ride height, spring load and damping adjustment as standard features.
+Adjusting your coilovers can help you fine tune how your vehicle handles.
+It also gives it the perfect ride height for your application.
+The ability to replace the springs with stiffer ones is also an important feature.
+This is because track cars need much higher spring rates than street cars to gain grip, improve handling and reduce body roll.
+If you swap for a stiffer or softer spring, match your spring rate with your damping to avoid a bouncy ride.
+This is detrimental to handling.
+Moreover, all Ksport coilovers have ride height, spring load and damping adjustment as standard features.

 On top of the coilover is a mount that holds everything together and bolts the top of the coilover to the car.
-This mount is known as the “Top Mount” and between the mount and strut assembly are two different types of bushings, rubber or pillowball type.
+This mount is the “Top Mount”.
+Between the mount and strut assembly are two different types of bushings, rubber or pillowball type.

-A pillowball bushing is a metallic spherical joint which, rather than deflecting from the cornering forces like a conventional rubber bushing, pillow ball mounts do not move at all.
+A pillowball bushing is a metallic spherical joint.
+Rather than deflecting from the cornering forces like a conventional rubber bushing, pillow ball mounts do not move at all.
 This translates into a far more precise feel from the suspension and steering.
-The metal bearings will transmit far more vibrations from the road, which may make the vehicle less comfortable for daily use but is essential for increased performance in racing applications.
+The metal bearings will transmit far more vibrations from the road.
+This may make the vehicle less comfortable for daily use but is essential for increased performance in racing applications.